canonical/lxd/README.md

     go get -v -d ./...
     make

-And you should have two binaries, one at `/lxc/lxc`, and one at `/lxd/lxd`.
+...which will give you two binaries in $GOPATH/bin, `lxd` the daemon binary, and `lxc` a command line client to that daemon.

 ### Machine Setup

-Right now lxd uses a hardcoded path for all its containers.
-This will change in the future, but for now you need to let the user running lxd own /var/lib/lxd:

-    sudo mkdir -p /var/lib/lxd
-    sudo chown $USER:$USER /var/lib/lxd

-You'll also need sub{u,g}ids for the user that lxd is going to run as:
+You'll need sub{u,g}ids for root, so that LXD can create the unprivileged
+containers:

-    echo "$USER:1000000:65536" | sudo tee -a /etc/subuid /etc/subgid
+    echo "root:1000000:65536" | sudo tee -a /etc/subuid /etc/subgid

-Now you can run the daemon:

-    ./lxd/lxd &
+Now you can run the daemon (the --group admin bit allows everyone in the admin group to talk to lxd; you can create your own group if you want, but typically all sudo users are in the admin group, so this is a handy way to allow them to talk to lxd):

+    sudo -E $GOPATH/bin/lxd --group admin

 ## First steps